-- First, I'm assuming that you're at least somewhat familiar with your Mac and Mac OS.
+• First, I'm assuming that you're at least somewhat familiar with your Mac and Mac OS.
 It's OK if you've just bought your first Mac and getting familiar with it.
-As long as you know how to turn on your computer and open an app, I think we'll be fine. - As far as accounting principles, I'm going to assume you know nothing.
+As long as you know how to turn on your computer and open an app, I think we'll be fine.

+- As far as accounting principles, I'm going to assume you know nothing.
 And that's OK.
 If you've been running your business for a while, you probably have some basic bookkeeping principles down.
 That's great, and it will help you get up to speed.
 But if you don't, you're OK.
-I'll point you to some videos and other information that will show you some basic concepts that will be enough. - The screenshots I've used in this guide were taking using Mac OS 10.7 (Lion), but everything works the same way on Mac OS 10.6.7 (Snow Leopard) and Mac OS 10.8 (Mountain Lion).
+I'll point you to some videos and other information that will show you some basic concepts that will be enough. - The screenshots I've used in this quide were taken using Mac OS 10.8 (Mountain Lion).